idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/StressDivergence.md

 materials, which compute strain and stress, but this parameter does play a large role in the calculations of the stress divergence kernel.

-## MasterAction in Tensor Mechanics
+## QuasiStatic Physics in Solid Mechanics

 The `use_displaced_mesh` parameter must be set correcting to ensure consistency in the equilibrium
 equation: if the stress is calculated with respect to the deformed mesh, the test function gradients must also be calculated with respect to the deformed mesh.
-The [TensorMechanics/MasterAction](/Modules/TensorMechanics/Master/index.md) is designed to automatically determine and set the flag for the `use_displaced_mesh` parameter correctly for the selected strain formulation.
+The [SolidMechanics/QuasiStatic](/Physics/SolidMechanics/QuasiStatic/index.md) is designed to automatically determine and set the flag for the `use_displaced_mesh` parameter correctly for the selected strain formulation.

-!alert note title=Use of the Tensor Mechanics MasterAction Recommended We recommend that users employ the +[TensorMechanics/MasterAction](/Modules/TensorMechanics/Master/index.md)+ whenever possible to ensure consistency between the test function gradients and the strain formulation selected.
+!alert note title=Use of the Solid Mechanics QuasiStatic Physics Recommended We recommend that users employ the +[SolidMechanics/QuasiStatic](/Physics/SolidMechanics/QuasiStatic/index.md)+ whenever possible to ensure consistency between the test function gradients and the strain formulation selected.